gonzolgarcia/svpluscnv/README.md

 results_svc <- svc.break.annot(svc, svc.seg.size = 200000, genome.v="hg19",upstr = 100000, verbose=FALSE)
 ```

-We can then integrate results obtained from scanning SV and CNV breks using the 'merge2lists' function
+We can then integrate results obtained from scanning SV and CNV breaks using the 'merge2lists' function

 ```r
 # intersect elements from two lists